keijiro/MidiJack/README.md

 There are also delegates for the each type of MIDI event.

-- MidiMaster.keyOnDelegate (channel, noteNumber, velocity)
+- MidiMaster.noteOnDelegate (channel, noteNumber, velocity)
-- MidiMaster.keyOffDelegate (channel, noteNumber)
+- MidiMaster.noteOffDelegate (channel, noteNumber)
 - MidiMaster.knobDelegate (channel, knobNumber, konbValue)

 MIDI Monitor Window